pcrane/pcrane.github.io/README.md

 Diffblue
 March 2019 - present

-Diffblue Cover automatically generates tests for Java code to enable development teams to deliver higher quality software, faster.
-Development occurs across three teams comprised of six or seven developers with a range of skills and experience.
-Each team has an Architect to provide technical leadership and ensure the team is productive without reducing the quality of the code base.
+Diffblue is a small company that spun out of Oxford University in 2016.
+Diffblue Cover is a tool that automatically generates units tests for Java code.
+It uses reinforcement learning to enable development teams to deliver higher quality software, faster.

 #### Responsibilities

-* Mentor the team and company engineers through code review, team stand-up discussions, and company-level technical discussions
-* Assist with the management, planning, estimation, and development of features
-* Gathering requirements from stakeholders and engaging with quality assurance testers
-* Contribute to the management of the team
 * Shape the big picture and company vision, improve the product's architecture, tooling, build-system
+* Management, planning, estimation, and development of features and releases in a timely manner
+* Mentor and manage engineers in an agile environment through team stand-up discussions, code reviews, and company-level technical discussions
-* Provide expertise when in consultation with management
+* Gather requirements and provide expertise in discussions with management, stakeholders, and quality assurance testers
-* Aid with bug triaging and prioritisation and proactively raise issues and blockers as appropriate
+* Assist with triaging and prioritisation of bugs and proactively raising issues and blockers as appropriate
-* Contribute to timely delivery of releases and their release notes

 #### Achievements

+* Re-designing the web-based reporting application from the ground up
-* Designed and developed the three core modules for UI related components of Diffblue Cover
+* Developed the foundations for key modules of Diffblue Cover's UI
-* Refactored CLI to improve maintainability, reduce complexity, and to follow good OOP design principles
-* Improved documentation of the code base, testing practises, introduced architecture design records
+* Lead the technical integration of licensing allowing direct sales to customers
-* Designed and developed GUI tests for IntelliJ plugin reducing the amount of manual QA effort in our fortnightly release process
+* Designed and developed GUI tests for IntelliJ plugin enabling faster release cadence
-* Improved quality of the codebase by introducing automated tooling to check for style issues and bugs
+* Introduced code linters, static code checkers, and architecture decision records

 ### Lecturer (fixed term)
 Computer Science Department, University of Otago